andrewt0301/hse-acos-course/docs/index.md

 For more details see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

+### Books

+The list of books this course is based on and other books recommended for reading can be found [here](books.md).

 ### Related Courses

 The list of similar and related courses can be found [here](courses.md).